9hnder/OADG109A_Full_Keyboard/README.md

 ```

 The `theme` directory is optional.
 Use the design if you need it.
+Requires MigMix font package.
+Or please edit Nightshade.theme to an appropriate font.

 ⚠️ WARNING ⚠️
 If you have already modified `key_defs.xml`, please merge it manually.